WellthCare

 Final Advice: Use Your Benefits System, Not Just a Spreadsheet

 The most reliable estimates come from systems that already tie your health actions to real financial outcomes.
-Instead of manually tracking receipts, look for employer-provided tools that:
+Instead of manually tracking receipts, look for employer-provided tools that sync with your plan’s real-time claims data, show your remaining deductible and OOPM automatically, and generate personalized savings projections based on your actual care patterns.

-WellthCare’s Readiness Index, for example, doesn’t guess-it analyzes your actual preventive behaviors, medication usage, and benchmark data to project how much you could save by shifting to more aligned coverage.
+WellthCare’s Readiness Index doesn’t guess—it analyzes your actual preventive behaviors, medication usage, and benchmark data to project how much you could save by shifting to more aligned coverage.
+WellthCare gives employees three ways to win: zero-co-pay care, store rewards for preventive actions, and automatic retirement contributions—so healthcare pays you back at every step.
 It turns estimation into evidence.

 The bottom line: Estimate your costs every open enrollment, track them quarterly, and adjust.
-Healthcare may be complex, but your budget doesn’t have to be.
-When you know your numbers, you can choose a plan that works for you-not one that works for the system.
+Healthcare is complex, but your budget doesn’t have to be.
+Know your numbers, and you can choose a plan that works for you—not one that just works for the system.